Burpee Variations Origins

 The fix to extra steps is “moving with purpose.”

 The variations of the BFB are written from fastest (most taxing) to the slowest (most sustainable).
 There is one sprint variation and three sustain variations.

-The Sprint-Style BFB is by far the quickest variation.
-It is appropriate for short time domains, lower rep schemes and athletes who are strong, mobile and fit.
+The Diagonal Dash Bar-Facing Burpee is the fastest variation.
+It is appropriate for shorter time domains, lower rep schemes and athletes who are strong, mobile and fit.